Nationwide, the UWM College of Nursing is in the top 15% of nursing schools with graduate programs according to U.S. News and World Report.

-Regionally, the College is an innovator of urban healthcare and managed-care delivery – increasingly vital fields of medicine.
+Regionally, the College is an innovator of urban healthcare and managed-care delivery – increasingly vital fields of healthcare.

 Internationally, our faculty are recruited and respected for research that promotes personal health and innovates healthcare delivery from remote community clinics to the databases of some of the world’s top research hospitals.